Canadian authorities turn up the pressure on protesters

 The protests have caused shortages of auto parts that have forced General Motors, Ford, Toyota and Honda to close plants or cancel shifts.

+Signs read, “Freedom Is Essential,” “Say No to Mandatory Vaccines” and “End Mandates.”

+“We stand for freedom.
+We believe that it should be everyone’s personal decision what they inject into their bodies,” said protester Karen Driedger, 40, of Leamington.
+“We’re saying, ‘That’s enough.’
+We need to go back to normal and live our lives again.”

-Authorities at various levels of government in Canada have hesitated to forcibly remove the protesters, reflecting apparently a lack of manpower by local police, Canada’s reverence for free speech, and fears of violence.
+Authorities at various levels of government have hesitated to forcibly remove the protesters around the country, reflecting apparently a lack of manpower by local police, Canada’s reverence for free speech, and fears of violence.
 Windsor Mayor Drew Dilkens warned earlier this week that some of the truckers are “willing to die.”

 But the political pressure to reopen the bridge appeared to be mounting along with the economic toll.
 The Biden administration has urged Trudeau’s government to end the blockade, and Michigan’s governor likewise called for a quick resolution to the standoff.